 For more than 50 years, Grace Construction Products has improved the quality of concrete by developing innovative, value-added Concrete Admixtures and backing that up with a superb level of technical service and support for its customers.
 The following list of frequently asked questions has been developed to address some of the many issues surrounding the use of concrete admixtures.
 For additional help or inquiries, contact firstname.lastname@example.org.

 Air-entrainment should be specified for all exterior concrete placed in environments subjected to freezing and thawing.
 Air-entraining admixtures provide freeze-thaw resistance and improved durability, along with finishability enhancements and yield control.
 Air-entraining admixtures impart these benefits to concrete by purposely entraining microscopic air bubbles into the paste of the concrete.

-How do I minimize cracking due to plastic and drying shrinkage?
+How do I minimise cracking due to plastic and drying shrinkage?

-The use of a properly designed concrete mix with carefully selected materials, as recommended by ACI Committee report 224 on cracking, will help minimize drying shrinkage cracking.
-Adequate jointing and proper curing will also serve to minimize drying shrinkage cracking.
-A new concrete admixture classified as a "shrinkage reducing admixture" can reduce drying shrinkage by up to 50%.
+The use of a properly designed concrete mix with carefully selected materials, as recommended by ACI Committee report 224 on cracking, will help minimise drying shrinkage cracking.
+Adequate jointing and proper curing will also serve to minimise drying shrinkage cracking.
+A new concrete admixture classified as a "shrinkage-reducing admixture" can reduce drying shrinkage by up to 50%.
 See our section on Eclipse®.
 Protecting the concrete surface from drying before final set will help to prevent plastic shrinkage cracking.
-The use of polypropylene fibers such as Grace MicroFiberTM will give additional protection.
+The use of polyproylene fibres such as Grace MicroFiberTM will give additional protection.

 Why are air-entraining admixtures now being used in Controlled Low Strength Material (CLSM)?